ids-willemsen/ezpore/README.md

 ### Test run for 16S

-From the nemmap installation folder, go into the `testrun_bacteria` directory with
+From the ezpore installation folder, go into the `testrun_bacteria` directory with
 ```
 cd testrun_bacteria
 ```